boazbk/tcs/lec_01_introduction.md

 As long as we find some way to solve the problem, we are happy and  don't care so much about  formal descriptions of the algorithm.
 But when we want to answer a question such as "does there _exist_ an algorithm to solve the problem $P$?" we need to be much more precise.

-In particular, we will  need to __(1)__  define exactly what does it mean to solve $P$, and __(2)__  define exactly what is an algorithm.
+In particular, we will  need to __(1)__  define exactly what  it means to solve $P$, and __(2)__  define exactly what  an algorithm is.
 Even __(1)__ can sometimes be non-trivial but __(2)__ is particularly challenging; it is not at all clear how (and even whether) we can encompass all potential ways to design algorithms.
-We will consider several simple _models of computation_, and argue that, despite their simplicity, they do capture all "reasonable" approaches for computing, including all those that are currently used in modern computing devices.
+We will consider several simple _models of computation_, and argue that, despite their simplicity, they do capture all "reasonable" approaches to achieve computing, including all those that are currently used in modern computing devices.

 Once we have these formal models of computation, we can try to obtain _impossibility results_ for computational tasks, showing that some problems _can not be solved_ (or perhaps can not be solved within the resources of our universe).
 Archimedes once said that given a fulcrum and a long enough lever, he could move the world.